karmada-io/karmada/docs/working-with-flux.md

 hack/local-up-karmada.sh
 ```

-After that, you will start a Kubernetes cluster by kind to run the Karmada control plane and create member clusters managed by Karmada.
+After that, you will start a Kubernetes cluster by kind to run the Karmada Control Plane and create member clusters managed by Karmada.

 ```sh
 kubectl get clusters --kubeconfig ~/.kube/karmada.config